Why Do Cats Purr?

 Purring with hiding

-Purring with hiding often appears during friendly contact, comfort, or self-soothing.
-Keep interaction gentle, watch for tension, and stop before the cat shifts from relaxed to overstimulated.
+Purring with hiding can show comfort, familiarity, or self-soothing.
+Keep the moment low-pressure and stop if the cat starts to tense.

 Purring with low appetite